Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 );
 ```

-As well as using the alternative construction of the component by using a `const` and an anonymous arrow function, you can see this component is much more of a simple beast.
-It accepts a `title` value, a `subtitle` value and returns a block of JSX that will format the input values consistently for our imaginary project.
+As well as using the alternative construction of the component by using a `const` and an anonymous arrow function, you see this component is much more of a simple beast.
+It accepts a `title` value, a `subtitle` value, and returns a block of JSX that will format the input values consistently for our imaginary project.

 ### Container Components